NeoSOFT-Technologies/rest-dot-net-core/wiki/docs/module/multi-tenant-case-study.md

 ### [Dedicated Database]

+This approach allocates a new database for every new tenant.
+Separating tenant data in different databases is the simplest way of achieving isolation.
+It will allow you to extend the database of your choice if your software logic also allows for it.
+This database design tends to lead to higher costs for hardware and maintenance.
+You need to consider that you are also limited by the number of databases that the server can support.
+This solution is good for clients that have strong requirements for data isolation and also when the number of clients is not too large

 [example | description | pointer to more information | …] <!-- optional -->

 * Good, because [argument a]